Diet after treatment

 When you first have an ileostomy, you may find that some types of food are harder to digest.
 Chew your food well and introduce fibre gradually.

 After six to eight weeks, you should be able to start eating more types of food.
-Chew fruit and vegetables well to reduce the risk of blockages.
-You could try taking off the skin and removing the seeds or eating tinned fruit and vegetables in natural juice or water.
+You can eat vegetables and fruit as part of a healthy, balanced diet, but chew them well to reduce the risk of blockages.
+If you have problems eating these foods, you could try taking off the skin and removing the seeds or eating tinned vegetables and fruit in natural juice or water.

 The side effects of cancer and its treatment can affect your appetite and your ability to eat.
 You may not have enough help with food shopping or preparing meals or, if you live alone, you may not feel like going to the trouble of cooking for one person.